 The University Student Senate is not intended to replace the systems of governance of any of the individual schools of The New School or departments or programs therein.
 Further, each school shall be encouraged to have its own student organizations intent on gauging the consciousness of their respective constituencies.

 The University Student Senate is a self-governing body comprised of student representatives that unifies the voices of New School students.
 We work to enhance the student experience by fostering a sense of belonging through advocacy and engagement.

 This organization shall be known as the University Student Senate (USS).

 The purpose of the USS shall be to examine pertinent issues and to provide full representation of the views and opinions of the students; it shall act as a conduit between the students, faculty, staff, and administration, as well as strongly and vehemently advocate the sentiment and interests of the students in both university and community affairs.
 The USS shall also function to facilitate communication between all branches of The New School and to strive to achieve student involvement in the policy and decision-making processes of the university.

-Every degree-, diploma-, certificate-, and credit-seeking student of The New School is a member of The University Student Senate, and is encouraged to attend every meeting.
-These members will have all meeting privileges, but will not be granted an official vote unless authorized to do so under Article V.
+Every degree-, diploma-, certificate-, and credit-seeking student of The New School is encouraged to attend Senate meetings.
+These members will be able to speak and share their ideas, but will not be granted an official vote.

 The governance structure of the USS shall provide for an Executive Board and a Representative Board, the composition and function of which shall be as follows: